-Grant Period: The anticipated grant period will be October 1, 2024 to June 30, 2025.
+Grant Period: The anticipated grant period will be October 1, 2025 to June 30, 2026

 Grant Funding: Institutions may apply for grants in the amount required to implement the initiatives within the term of the grant.
-IBHE anticipates awarding up to \$200,000 per institution.
+IBHE anticipates the typical award will be approximately \$200,000, depending on the proposal quality.

 Application Deadline: The application materials must be submitted via email to ESHI@ibhe.org.
-Applications must be received by 12:00 pm on September 30, 2024 to be considered for funding.
+Applications must be received by 12:00 pm on September 8, 2025 to be considered for funding.